 What Are All Those Hardware Pieces on Your Android Tablet?

-Touchscreen display: The biggest part of the tablet is the touchscreen display, which occupies almost all the territory on the front of the device.
-The touchscreen display is a look-touch gizmo.
-You look at it, but also touch it with your fingers to control the tablet.
+Touchscreen display: The biggest part of the tablet is its touchscreen display, which occupies almost all the territory on the front of the device.
+The touchscreen display is a look-touch gizmo: You look at it but also touch it with your fingers to control the tablet.

-Front camera: The Android tablet’s front-facing camera is found above the touchscreen on the device’s center line.
-For larger tablets, the camera is on top when the tablet is oriented horizontally.
-For small format tablets, the camera is on top when the tablet is oriented vertically.
+Front camera: The Android tablet’s front-facing camera is found above the touchscreen.
+On larger tablets, the camera is on top when the tablet is oriented horizontally.
+On small-format tablets, the camera is on top when the tablet is oriented vertically.

-Light sensor: It’s difficult to see, but a teensy light sensor is just to the left of the front camera.
-It is used to help adjust the brightness level for the touchscreen and probably serves other functions as well, none of which has to do with mind-reading.
+Light sensor: It’s difficult to see, but a teensy light sensor is found near the front camera.
+The sensor is used to help adjust the brightness level of the touchscreen and probably serves other functions as well, none of which has to do with mind-reading.

-Dock/USB power connector: A slot on the bottom of the tablet is where you connect the USB cable, which is used to both charge the battery and connect your Android tablet to a computer.
-The slot is also where the tablet connects to the dock, should you have one of those.
+USB/Power connector: This slot is where you connect the USB cable, which is used both to charge the battery and to connect your Android tablet to a computer.
+The slot is also where the tablet connects to the dock, should one of those be available.

 Headphone jack: This hole is where you can connect standard headphones.

 HDMI connector: Use this hole to plug in an HDMI cable.
 The other end of the cable fits into an HDMI TV or monitor, which you can use to view the tablet’s content on a larger screen.
 Not every Android tablet features an HDMI connector.

 Speaker(s): Stereo speakers are found left and right on the tablet, sometimes on the front, mostly on the sides, occasionally on the back.

 Microphone: A miniscule circular opening serves as the device’s microphone.
 Some tablets may feature two microphone holes.
 Don’t worry if you can’t find them; they’re there.